 - Don’t share everything that interests you.
 First consider the broad or narrow appeal of a post you like.
 But it’s perfectly fine to put out something a little different from your usual fare.
 Just be sure it isn’t offensive – even if you’re only posting on a personal page.

 - Schedule your posts for different times.
 One guy I follow sends out great information, but he shares about 30 items at once.
 He’s crowding my pages!

 - Retweet and repost.
 People like it when they see their work shared.
 It can also increase your own social media presence.

 If you aren’t on LinkedIn, get on it.
 LinkedIn serves the same function that YellowPages did before the Web.

 LinkedIn’s basic services are free for business and personal use.
 The personal pages are pretty robust and let you join an unlimited number of groups and post on other personal pages, sort of like a business version of Facebook minus the more freewheeling style you find there.

-Basic business page functions are more limited (you can only join three groups) but they have better advertising tools than personal pages.
-They are particularly useful for B2B businesses.
+Functions for basic (free) business page are more limited (you can only join three groups) but they have better advertising tools.
+They are particularly useful for B2B businesses and brands.